FAR EAST FLANEUR - DETAILS OF THE JOURNEY

 Our Eco Tourism mentor and tireless birdlife mentor Skipper Pete can take you in his water taxi to visit FLOAT where our current Artist in Residence Bridget Hillebrand will welcome you on board to show you the residency vessel and tell you about her work.

-Start dawdling to Lake Tyers House along the lake edge.
+Start dawdling with (a local guide) to Lake Tyers House along the lake edge.

-We can travel in small walking groups according to which option we choose first.
+We can travel in small walking groups according to which option you choose first.

-The afternoon’s artwork is led by Green Studio (Callan + Lindsay).
-Local Architect / designers / woodworkers.
+The afternoon’s art + conversation is led by Green Studio (Callan + Lindsay).
+Local Architects / designers / woodworkers.
 A conversation among us all about making ephemeral homes in wild locations.

 Dinner is curated and delivered by Josephine Jakobi and Green Studio.
 We camp on the lawn alongside the verandah.
 Erect your own tents.
-Staying in the Guest House is an option if you’d like to know more about that.
+Staying in the Guest House is an option if you’d like to know more about that please email us.

-Sarah Carlisle/Venture Out will join us in the evening to camp-over, planning for a kayaking dawn start on Wednesday.
+Sarah Carlisle/Venture Out will join us in the evening with her fleet of kayaks (she will camp-over) planning for an early start on Tuesday.
+(Dawn - 7am)

 DAY 3.
 TUESDAY 17 MARCH

-Lake Tyers House to Nowa Nowa (kayak + pontoon + water taxi + walk options)
+Lake Tyers House to Nowa Nowa (kayak + pontoon / water taxi + walk options) (24km)

-Tuesday dawn departure for kayakers with Venture Out.
-Sarah Carlisle will provide the gear and lead the paddle.
+Tuesday dawn departure for kayakers.
+Venture Out will provide the gear and lead the paddle.
+BOOK HERE.

-The Tav’s Groovy Pontoon and Skipper Pete’s Eco Water Taxi will bring up the rear for anyone who needs a rest, a tow, or a lift en route.
+The Tav’s Groovy Pontoon and Skipper Pete’s Water Taxi will bring up the rear for anyone who needs a rest, a tow, or a lift en route.
+It’s good to know that kayaks could be towed home if need be - but we encourage everyone to enjoy the journey for as long and slow as they can.

-Arrive at Mingling Waters and flop for a bit … for as long as you like.
+Arrive at Mingling Waters and flop for a bit … or for as long as you like.

-At this stage we have room for more cabin bookings - eg - for guests who drive from other places to rendezvous with us all for a night of exquisite starry skies, a few words of prose from our favourite story teller - Bert Spinks - and maybe a tune from fellow paddler/poet - Niq Reefman.
+At this stage we have room for a couple of cabin bookings - including guests who drive from other places to stay with us for a night of exquisite starry skies, a few words of prose from our favourite story teller - Bert Spinks - and maybe a tune from fellow paddler/poet - Niq Reefman.

 DAY 4.
 WEDNESDAY 18 MARCH